Maximinodotpy/articles/018 - Vertical Split Web Component/_blog/article.md

 ```js
 moveCallback(ev) {
 	if (!this.draggerClicked) return

 	...
 }
 ```

-if that is the case we continue by saving the x position and width to variables and we use this info and the x position of the click to calculate how far to the left inside the element the mouse pointer is currently in percent.
+If that is the case we continue by saving the x position and width to variables and we use this info and the x position of the click to calculate how far to the left inside the element the mouse pointer is currently in percent.
 We then also clamp this value to the max and min width.

 ```js
         const x = this.getBoundingClientRect().x